 The Gatehouse prison in Westminster dates back to the 1370s.
 It was deployed by the abbot of the abbey initially.
 Raleigh was held there on the night before his beheading, and Pepys resided there for a short period when he was falsely accused on several counts, including that of being a secret Catholic.

 Finally, the Bridewell Palace, briefly one of Henry VIII’s residences, was opened in the middle of the 16th century as a workhouse for the poor and infirm, but it quickly degenerated into little more than a prison which could accommodate up to 150 individuals.
 The workhouse model was subsequently deployed elsewhere in the country, while town lock-ups in various parts of the country commonly came to be known as bridewells.

-Hospitals in our period could be founded by royalty, the Church or military orders, among others.
+Hospitals in our period could be founded by royalty, the Church or military religious orders, among others.
 However, the running of these establishments was mainly in the hands of religious orders, principally Augustinians, and spiritual care was at their core.

 The first London hospitals appeared in the 12th century, starting with a leper’s hospital at St. Giles-in-the Fields (Holborn) which Matilda, the wife of Henry I, founded around 1108.
 This was followed in 1123 by the Priory and Hospital of St. Bartholomew’s alongside Smithfield horse market, established by Rahere, an Anglo-Norman priest and monk who was a favourite of Henry I. By the end of the century, St. Thomas’s, originally in Southwark, and the Priory of St. Mary Spital in Bishopsgate Without had appeared.